bittik/CircleRoyale/README.md

 # CircleRoyale
-A primitive multiplayer game node.js server and socket.io for real time data communication .
+A primitive multiplayer game with node.js server and socket.io for real time data communication .